OpenHD/Documentation/software-setup/recording.md

-In OpenHD, there are 2 possible ways for recording your flight to share it on youtube and more.

-1) Air recording:
+# OpenHD Flight Recording Options

+OpenHD offers two methods for recording your flight footage, whether for sharing on platforms like YouTube or for personal analysis.

+## 1. Air Recording

-Record video locally on your Air unit.
-This eliminates any breakups / interference that might happen during flight from the recorded video.
+Air recording involves capturing video locally on your Air unit.
+This method helps eliminate any potential breakups or interference that might occur during the flight, as it records directly from the transmitted video feed.

-NOTE 1) The RPI HW is not capable of recording the video with OSD - see 2) for that NOTE 2) The bitrate of the air recording is the same bitrate as used for transmission
+**Note 1:** The Raspberry Pi (RPI) hardware is not capable of recording video with an on-screen display (OSD).
+Please refer to option 2 for OSD recording.

+**Note 2:** The bitrate of the air recording is the same as the bitrate used for video transmission.

-2) Ground recording:
+## 2. Ground Recording

-Due to the HW limitation of RPI not being able to record Video + OSD at the same time, we recommend the following user-proven option:
+Due to hardware limitations of the Raspberry Pi, which cannot record both video and OSD simultaneously, we recommend the following user-proven alternative:

-Use QOpenHD on a tablet, android phone and a screen recorder (TODO which) to record the video and osd.
+1. Use QOpenHD on a tablet or Android phone.
+2. Employ a screen recorder (specific application to be determined) to capture the video feed along with OSD data.

-If you are using a (strong) x86 laptop on the ground, you can obviosly also use the integrated screen recording.
+If you have access to a (powerful) x86 laptop on the ground, you can also utilize its integrated screen recording capabilities, OBS is preinstalled on our images and recommended for perfect Hardware utilisation.

-Air recording - enable / disable:
+### Air Recording - Enable/Disable:

-You can either manually enable / disable recording of your primary / secondary camera via QOpenHD, or (recommended) use the following feature:
+You can manage air recording by either manually enabling/disabling the recording of your primary or secondary camera via QOpenHD or by using the following recommended feature:

-Automatically start / stop recording when you arm / disarm your FC.
-To use this feature, go to QOpenHD / CAMERA1 (or CAMERA2) and set V_AIR_RECORDING to AUTO(armed)
+- **Automatically Start/Stop Recording When Arming/Disarming:**
+  To enable this feature, follow these steps:
+  1. Open QOpenHD.
+  2. Go to the settings for CAMERA1 or CAMERA2.
+  3. Set V_AIR_RECORDING to AUTO(armed).

-Your air recording will now automaticallly start / stop when you arm / disarm your drone, and you can download the recording after flight.
-Note that when AUTO(armed) is enabled, the QOpenHD air recording widget should not be used ( you can check the remaining space counter though to validate if air recording is working or not).
+With this setting, your air recording will automatically start when you arm your drone and stop when you disarm it.
+You can then download the recording after the flight.
+Note that when AUTO(armed) is enabled, it's best not to use the QOpenHD air recording widget; however, you can still check the remaining space counter to verify if air recording is functioning correctly.

- NOTE: If there is not enough free space on your air unit (SD Card), air recording is automatically stopped.
+**Note:** If there is insufficient free space on your Air unit's SD card, air recording will automatically stop.